Mushika dynasty: Origins from Mushaka Vamsa Kavya

 The Mushaka Vamsa Kavya, an 11th century dynastic chronicle composed by poet "Athula" in the court of Mushika ruler Srikantha, narrates the history of the Mushika lineage.
-According to the poem, the medieval Mushika rulers bore the Vaishnava garuda (eagle) banner as their flag-sign and claimed descent from the Kshatriyas of the Hehaya line of Mahismati, themselves Yadava Kshatriyas.
+According to the poem, the medieval Mushika rulers bore the Vaishnava garuda (eagle) banner as their flag-sign and claimed descent from the Kshatriyas of the Yadava clan.
 The chronicle states that the first Mushika king was consecrated by Parashurama as a Kshatriya ruler.
 He was the son of a widowed queen of Mahismati who had fled Parashurama's wrath and taken refuge at the divine Ezhimala Mountain.
 His youngest son, Nandana, succeeded him as Mushika ruler of the city of "Kolam".
 The first Ramaghata Mushika (the traditional title of Mushika rulers) had as his minister a "vaishya" known by the title "Maha Navika" (the Great Sailor).

 The poem recounts that a Mushika ruler named Jayamani regained his throne with the aid of a Pandya, while another, Virchona, killed a Pallava royal and married his daughter.
 It also records that the daughter of the Mushika ruler Kunchi Varma was married to the Chera (Kerala) king "Raghupati" Jayaraga.
 Later, Kunchi Varma's son, Isana Varma "Ranamani", fought against the same king Jayaraga.
 Peace was re-established through the mediation of Goda "Keralaketu", the son of Jayaraga and the Mushika princess.
 Following this, king Jayaraga entered Mushika territory and visited the capital Kola, at which time Isana Varma married a Chola princess.
 Scholars often interpret these episodes in light of the growing Chola-Rashtrakuta rivalry in southern India.
 The chronicle also notes that during the reign of king Validhara, Mushika country was attacked by Ganga forces from the Mountains.
 Finally, the kavya states that prince Valabha, at the command of his uncle Ramaghata Jayamani, marched south to assist the Kerala (the Chera) ruler in resisting a Chola invasion of Kerala.
 After his coronation, Valabha is said to have extended Mushika power by conquering several islands in the ocean, identified with the Laccadives.